suncoast-devs/handbook/assignments/all-cards-on-deck-cs.md

 > NOTE: The more you plan this out (focus on the _algorithm_) the better you will do.

+### Shuffling Cards

+This assignment will ask you to shuffle the cards

-To shuffle the cards, you should implement the [Fisher–Yates shuffle](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle) algorithm.
+You should implement the [Fisher–Yates shuffle](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle) algorithm.
 The shuffling algorithm starts with the last element in our collection (in our case a deck of cards) and swaps it with a randomly selected element that comes before it.
 This continues downward through the elements towards the first element.

-Watch the first few minutes [of this video](https://www.youtube.com/watch?v=tLxBwSL3lPQ) for a visual description of the algorithm.
+> TOP TIP: Watch the first few minutes [of this video](https://www.youtube.com/watch?v=tLxBwSL3lPQ) for a visual description of the algorithm.

 If we were going to write an _algorithm_ for this we would write something like: